 Somewhere along the way (oh, maybe the 1600s?), witches got a bad rap.
 Instead of being associated with nature and enchanting mystical mythology, people started thinking they were evil.
 Whatever.
 All it took was the magic of Harry Potter to put witches, warlocks and wizards back into the public’s good graces — and thank goodness, because a little magic might just make your baby name search easier.

 From Arthurian legend and Greek mythology to Disney movies and Tolkien, we’ve sourced a ton of awesome witchy names.
-Whether you’re into magic and sorcery or just like beautiful names from pop culture, we bet there’s at least one name here that will leave you spellbound.
+Whether you’re into magic and sorcery or just like beautiful names from pop culture, we bet there’s at least one magical baby name here that will leave you spellbound.

 Witch names for girls